 If your child starts attending a kindergarten, cash-for-care benefit will be paid up to and including the month the child starts going to the kindergarten.

 It the parents live together, only one parent needs to apply.
 If the parents live apart, the parent with whom the child lives primarily is entitled to apply for cash-for-care benefits.
 You cannot receive cash-for-care benefits paid in arrears for more than 3 months prior to the month in which you applied for the benefits.
 The earliest you may apply is the month your child turns one year.

-If you have entered into a agreement on dual domicile in accordance with Section 36 of the Children Act, you may agree to split the cash-for-care benefits.
+If you have entered into a agreement on dual residence in accordance with Section 36 of the Children Act, you may agree to split the cash-for-care benefits.
 In such cases, both apply for cash-for-care benefits.
 You’ll find the application form under “Form and application”.